 SaaS security is one of the hottest topics in digital business today.
-As more and more companies use such solutions and their characteristics are quite different from the well-known in-house solutions, providers and users of SaaS products face new challenges but also opportunities when it comes to protecting sensitive data.
+As more and more companies use such solutions and their characteristics are quite different from the well-known in-house solutions, providers and users of SaaS applications face new challenges but also opportunities when it comes to protecting sensitive data.

 Table of Contents